 Hamburg/Kiel, January 17, 2017.
-Counting, calling messages, checking appointments - digital timepieces have long been more than just indicated time and date.
-Now the first health treatments are reaching the wrist: from now on the first intelligent clock supports self -management chronic headaches with the Apple Watch.
-This is made possible by the therapy-supporting migraine app, which at the Pain Clinic Kiel under the direction of Prof. Dr. Hartmut Göbel was developed and which is made available nationwide in cooperation with the Techniker Krankenkasse (TK).
-With the help of the migraine app, pain curves and medication revenue can be documented, forms of headache and determines possible intervention events within the therapy.
-Since the launch in December 2016, more than 10,000 people have been using this freely available and free application initially on a iOS basis.
-From spring it will also be available for Android.
-It is specifically tailored to the needs of migraine and headache patients and not only records the course with active data input on a scientific basis.
-She analyzes them, informs the user and reacts adequately to alarming signals.
-The app also provides information about active behavioral measures and shows how the desired health goal can be achieved under medical supervision.
-It was developed together on the basis of decades of experience of specialized scientists, care experts and those affected.
+Counting steps, checking messages, managing appointments – digital timepieces can do much more than just display the time and date.
+Now, the first health applications are reaching the wrist: The Apple Watch is now the first smartwatch to support the self-management of chronic headaches.
+This is made possible by the therapy-supporting migraine app, developed at the Kiel Pain Clinic under the direction of Prof. Dr. Hartmut Göbel and made available nationwide in cooperation with the Techniker Krankenkasse (TK) health insurance company.
+The migraine app allows users to document pain patterns and medication intake, explore headache types, and identify potential intervention points within the therapy.
+Since its launch in December 2016, more than 10,000 people have already used this freely available and free application, initially on iOS.
+It will also be available for Android starting this spring.
+It is specifically tailored to the needs of migraine and headache patients and not only records the course of their condition based on scientific principles through active data input, but also analyzes this data, informs the user, and reacts appropriately to alarming signals.
+The app also provides information on proactive behavioral measures and shows how the desired health goal can be achieved under medical supervision.
+It was developed collaboratively by specialized scientists, healthcare professionals, and patients based on decades of experience.

 With a finger tip for self -management